pyccel/psydac/docs/installation.md

 pip install h5py --no-cache-dir --no-binary h5py
 ```

-At this point the Psydac library may be installed from the cloned directory `<ROOT-PATH>/psydac` in **standard mode**, which copies the relevant files to the correct locations of the virtual environment, or in **development mode**, which only installs symbolic links to the Psydac directory.
-The latter mode allows one to affect the behavior of Psydac by modifying the source files.
+At this point the PSYDAC library may be installed from the cloned directory `<ROOT-PATH>/psydac` in **standard mode**, which copies the relevant files to the correct locations of the virtual environment, or in **development mode**, which only installs symbolic links to the PSYDAC directory.
+The latter mode allows one to affect the behavior of PSYDAC by modifying the source files.

 -   **Standard mode**:
     ```bash